 This blog post will likely be updated in the future to add additional resources for the Apollo64 BBS system.
-I really doubt that anyone will actually run an Apollo64 BBS system in the year 2013; however, this will keep me from losing the source code to this system.
-All Apollo64 code is now under LGPL license, if you have need of anything.
+I doubt that anyone will run an Apollo64 BBS system in the year 2013; however, this will keep me from losing the source code to this system.
+All Apollo64 code is now under the LGPL license if you need anything.
 Apollo64 is a BBS system that I started creating back in 1987.
 I used it to run a single line BBS, called Mission Control, in St. Louis, MO.
-You can still find it on some of the old BBS list text files, for the 314 area code.
+You can still find it on some of the old BBS list text files for the 314 area code.
 Running a BBS on a Commodore 64 was a real stretch of its limited resources, even in 1987.
 Many of the larger BBS systems back then ran on IBM compatible hardware.
 It was just so much easier to attach a hard drive to a PC clone than it was a C64.

 Apollo64 supported many of the popular features of BBS’s at the time:

 - Message Boards

 - File Transfers (using both XModem and New Punter) protocols)